 - Batteries for your flashlights and radios.

-- Canned food for three days and a non-electric can opener.
-Most outages are over in hours, of course, but severe storms may leave damage that last several days.
+- Non-Perishable food for three days and a non-electric can opener.
+Most outages are over in hours, of course, but severe storms may leave damage that lasts several days.
 In most instances, having a three-day supply of food will take a family through the worst of the storm.
 For obvious reasons, families will want food that does not require heating or refrigeration.